mauriciomutte/og-generator/README.md

 Serverless service that generates dynamic Open Graph images used in my personal blog.

+> **Note**: If you're using Next.js version 13.0.0 or newer, a highly recommended alternative for generating dynamic social cards is the [@vercel/og](https://vercel.com/blog/introducing-vercel-og-image-generation-fast-dynamic-social-card-images) service.
+It integrates seamlessly with Next.js and provides a streamlined solution for creating Open Graph (OG) images.

 ## What is an Open Graph Image?

 Basically, it's the image that is displayed when you share a hyperlink on Twitter, Facebook, or Slack.
 See in example: